 ABOUT REAR PARK ASSIST

-Rear Park Assist† can provide distance alerts to nearby detected objects behind your vehicle to help you park and avoid collisions when you’re in REVERSE at low speeds.
+When in REVERSE, Rear Park Assist† provides alerts to notify you of nearby detected vehicles and objects behind your vehicle to help you park and avoid collisions (if your vehicle has this available feature).

 WHAT IS REAR PARK ASSIST?